rightscale-cookbooks/rs-mysql/README.md

 ## `rs-mysql::dump_import`

-Retrieves a dump file from a github repository and imports it to the database server.
-The github repository is specified by `node['rs-mysql']['import']['repository']` with revision/branch specified by `node['rs-mysql']['import']['revision']`.
+Retrieves a dump file from a Git repository and imports it to the database server.
+The Git repository is specified by `node['rs-mysql']['import']['repository']` with revision/branch specified by `node['rs-mysql']['import']['revision']`.
 The dump file in the repository is specified by `node['rs-mysql']['import']['dump_file']`.
 The private key attribute, `node['rs-mysql']['import']['private_key']`,